Skin allergies in dogs are one of the most common reasons owners take their dogs to see a vet.

 The only way to discover the causative food protein is with an elimination diet.
 This is where a suspect food e.g. beef is not fed in any manner for 6 to 8 weeks and gauge the response in the skin of the dog

-4) Contact- this involves a transdermal reaction with the allergen reacting with a pre-existing antibody in the dermis.
-The culprit can be weeds, e.g. wandering jew ) or what ever grasses are in the environment
+- Contact allergies– this is where we get direct hypersensitivity to allergies contacting the skin.
+This involves a transdermal reaction with the allergen reacting with a pre-existing antibody in the dermis.
+The culprit can be weeds, e.g. wandering dew, or what ever grasses are in the environment

 Allergies are very complex diagnostic examinations.
 In many cases, bacterial infections, self trauma, yeast can change the appearance of the skin.